TripPlus-003/TripPlus-client/README.md

-# Tripplus-client
+# TripPlus-client

 ## About this Repo

-Tripplus Side Project / Tripplus-client : This is a project tracking application by using Next.js and Typescript.
+TripPlus Side Project / TripPlus-client : This is a project tracking application by using Next.js and Typescript.

 ## Prerequisites